furkanahmetk/Casper-Bot-Optimized-API/README.md

 ## Documentation

 Auto generated API documentation can be found and API endpoints can be tested [here](http://38.242.242.73:5555/swagger-ui/#/).

-API end point for the documentation will be ip-of-the-server:port//swagger-ui/#/.
+When API is deployed, API end point for the documentation will be ip-of-the-server:port//swagger-ui/#/.

 ## Get Started